Fraud investigation using Nametag data

 Gathering Information from the Nametag console

 If you use the labels in Nametag Copilot to relate to service desk ticket IDs, you should search for other requests with the same label and collect data from them as well.
-This will help you develop a more complete picture of the events around the attempted fraud.
+This will help you develop a complete picture of the events around the attempted fraud.

 Collecting information sent to your SIEM system from Nametag

 Nametag offers a configuration to send detailed logs via webhooks to a data collection system, typically a SIEM or other log collection and analysis platform.
-These logs contain a significant amount of information that you can correlate with other from logs authentication systems (Okta, EntraID, etc.), website access logs, and firewall logs.
+These logs contain detailed information that you can correlate with logs from authentication systems (Okta, Entra ID, etc.), website access logs, and firewall logs.
 The logs from Nametag should integrate into your existing security processes.

 Using data from your SIEM (including the data from Nametag), there are a few steps you should take to add to the picture of the events around the attempted fraud:

-Once you have as complete a picture as you can develop, you can now start taking defensive steps or further investigative steps.
+After you have as complete a picture as you can develop, you can now start taking defensive steps or further investigative steps.

 Contacting Nametag